-It’s not like that anymore.
+That's not the game anymore.
 Sure, we have notions about what it means to be honorable, and no one likes being shamed.
-But our social contract isn’t organized around the directive to attain honor and steer clear of a bad name, not like theirs was.
+But our social contract isn't organized around the directive to accrue honor and steer clear of a bad name, not like theirs was.
 We have our own social pressures, analogous yet distinct.

-That’s what intrigues me.
-Analogous yet distinct.
-We can’t just transplant the disciples’ words and actions into our own time and expect them to bear the same impact.
+That's what intrigues me.
+We can't just transplant the disciples' words and actions into our own time and expect them to bear the same impact; the landscape is different.
 Yet we can translate them.

 What were they doing but challenging one of the most entrenched attachments of their day?
-What were they saying but that this social contract of theirs didn’t always serve the good and shouldn’t always be obeyed, even when the act of abandoning it made one look ridiculous?
+What were they saying but that this social contract of theirs didn't always serve the good and shouldn't always be obeyed, even when the act of abandoning it made one look like an idiot?

-Today we don’t uphold those twin values of honor and shame as a basic point of reference in determining how to live — so what are our own attachments?
-What shape would the disciples’ radical initiative take today?
+Today, we don't use those twin values of honor and shame as our startin point in determining how to live — so what are our own axes?
+What shape would the disciples' radical initiative take today?
 What splash would godliness make among us; what would it challenge?

-The first gauntlet I’m inclined to throw is that the sacred must be honored, not humored, even when it costs, when it’s not convenient or financially-tuned.
-I’ve been thinking for a while now that the only sacred object we acknowledge as a society is money.
-I believe that’s wrong.
-Whatever you call sacred — family, nature, your religion, whatever — must be treated as such, even when it costs.
+The first gauntlet I'm inclined to throw is that the sacred must be honored, not humored, even when it costs.
+I've been thinking for a while now that the only sacred object we acknowledge as a society is money; everything else that we call sacred is disposable, if it's not convenient or financially-tuned.
+I find that intensely wrong.
+Whatever you call sacred — family, nature, your religion, whatever — must be treated as such, especially when it costs.

-That doesn’t sound very radical, but if you look at how we behave, it really is.
+That doesn't sound very radical, but if you look at how we behave, it really is.
 In those moments when one has to choose — when honoring the sacred means losing big, serious bundles of cash — we squirm right out of it.
-We’re good at coming up with reasons.
-Let’s not.
+We're good at coming up with reasons.
+How about we don't.

 My second challenge has to do with the way we expect power to take shape: top-down, hierarchical.
 I believe that's not the best or only way, though.
 I think power-among is a better alternative to power-over.

 This challenge is somewhat trickier, though.
 Power-over is everywhere.
 We see it at work, in politics, on the playground.
-Because it’s the water we swim in, the moments where we get to choose between that and an alternative are everywhere, too, which makes it hard to notice them.
-If we do notice, the choice is likely to seem awkward and trivial: too little to matter, too silly or inappropriate or whatever to do for its own sake.
+Because it's the water we swim in, the moments where we get to choose between that and some sort of alternative are everywhere, too, which makes it hard to notice them.
+If we do notice, the choice is likely to seem awkward and trivial: too little to matter, too silly or inappropriate (or whatever) to do for its own sake.
 So the thousand microscopic threads of power-over continue to weave a broad and durable tapestry around us.

 But I think that if we take each step a little differently, it's possible to rough out a different destination.
 It's possible to unthread one strand after another, unravel the whole and re-weave it into something better.